tubakousar/gualleryapp/README.md

 A simple and elegant React Gallery App to showcase and interact with images in a responsive and user-friendly interface.

+1. User Authentication

+Password Setup:

+The user is prompted to set a secure password when accessing the app for the first time.

+Password validation checks to ensure strength (e.g., minimum 8 characters, including uppercase, lowercase, numbers, and symbols).

+Option to reset the password if forgotten (with identity verification).

 Login System:

 Users must enter the correct password to access the app.

+Three failed attempts result in a temporary lockout
 ## Features
 - Display images in a gallery format.
 - View images in fullscreen mode on click.